LLnCSoftware/mserve/examples/05scripted/05scripted.md

 new servant increases over a time interval.
 If a configurable number of errors occur in the new servant while the phase in is in effect, the new servant is removed and the original configuration restored.

+## The servant type and version

+(Eric: this section here is to discuss how the stype and sversion columns in the csv file should actually be used to reconfigure multiple servers in one operation, which is as close as I come to understanding what you want them for. -- it is temporary.

+Where you can help is to go down to where you see: "But what will users want to accomplish ?" and maybe add some stuff.)

+### A problem with the current system

+The servant type (stype) and version (sversion) are tags applied to rows in the routing table.
+The type seems to represent the role of the server in the system in some general way that may include some mixture of the properties of the host, the q-program, and the rule itself.
+And the version attempts to represent the evolution of this role over time.

+The exact meaning of the servant type might be different from one installation to another, and even from one version to another.

+For example, in scripted.csv, the stype really represents the alphabetic range of symbols handled by the servant process - it is sort of a proxy for the boolean condition, and all the rows have sversion=1.

+When we do our failover demo, we add a new row with the same stype and boolean condition, but with a new servant address and q-program (which has a simulated bug), and sversion=2.

+Where as "other v1" identified the fallback in the original table, "other v2" identifies the fallback with the upgraded (bad) q-program in the new table.
+This is what I mean by the version representing the evolution of the role with time.

+In this case the phase-in and failover worked as intended because there was only one row in the table with stype=other.
+If there had been more than one, when a single new server was phased in, ALL of the original servers with stype=other would be phased out.

+It seems that a user doing this would expect to start a new server with the upgraded q-file for each of the servers with stype=other.

+It gets worse if the user makes a mistake and forgets to increment the version number for the new server.
+Then the system will think that it is version 1 that is being phased in.
+Which means that although a new sevant will be started, ALL the original servers will also be ignored for most of the queries in the early portion of the phase in... because they all have version 1.

+I am sure we can come up with more unfavorable things that can happen.

+### Should we bring back the "old version" spec for phase in ?

+Originally, I required the user to specify an "old version" to be phased out when requesting a "new version" to be phased-in.
+If the "old version" was omitted or not present in the table, nothing would be phased out.
+Maybe that was better approach.

+Otherwise, after a phase-in all rows with the given stype will have the same sversion.
+However the initial configuration, and updates to the table done without phase in could result in different rows having different versions; that would likely be intentional, but would be destroyed by a later phase in.
+Maybe we should require that all rows with the same stype have the same sversion.

+Maybe we should require that all rows with the same stype and version have same q-file and/or condition.

+### A set of routing commands

+Rather than editing table rows the user should be able to think in terms of what they want to accomplish in the system, and we should have a specific command to do that, with good error checking.

+But what will users want to accomplish ?

+1. Upgrade all servants with a given type to a new version of their q-file, retaining same boolean condition.
+2. Move all servants with a given type on a given host, to a new host with different capabilities or location.
+3. Add a copy of a given rule (same type, version, condition, q-file), started on a given host/port.
+4. Add a copy of a given rule with a new condition (same type, version, q-file) started on a given host/port
+5. Add a copy of a given rile with the same condition but a new q-file (require type-version change ?) on given host/port
+6. Add a brand new rule specifying everything. (should we require a new stype or sversion?)
+7. Remove a given rule, closing the servants handle to cause it to shut down (terminate on close).
+8. Modify just the condition in a given rule.

+...

+### Managing q-file versions.

+At present the only way be can choose between two q-files is by a file system path.
+That means if we want to distinguish between two version of (for example) servant.q we need to give one a different name (e.g. servantbad.q) or put it in a different directory.
+Also there is no guarantee that q-files with the same path on different hosts will be identical.

 ## New/Modified Files

 * scripted.q - An mserve plugin implementing this dispatch algorithm.